Laminate Flooring Cost

 Here's a list of laminate tiles that are available:

-Ceramic Tile Costs
+Ceramic Tile Laminate Flooring Cost

 Ceramic tiles can be very expensive and difficult to fit, hence why it is becoming increasingly popular to use laminate flooring instead.
-Faux ceramic laminate come in a multitude of colours, sizes, and even shapes.
+Faux ceramic laminate comes in a multitude of colours, sizes, and even shapes.

-Depending on your choice of style, colour, and design prices begin at around £9.99 per m² and increase up to £25 per m² for higher quality designs.
+Depending on your choice of style, colour, and design, prices begin at around £9.99 per m² and increase up to £25 per m² for higher quality designs.

-Stone Tile Costs
+Stone Tile Laminate Flooring Cost

-Depending on your choice of style, colour, and design prices begin at around £15 per m² and increase up to £35 per m² for much higher quality brands and elaborate designs.
+Depending on your choice of style, colour, and design, prices begin at around £15 per m² and increase up to £35 per m² for much higher quality brands and elaborate designs.

-Marble and Granite Tile Costs
+Marble and Granite Tile Laminate Flooring Cost

-The final very popular style of laminate comes in the form of faux Marble and Granite.
+The final very popular style of laminate comes in the form of faux marble and granite.
 These styles are extremely similar in price and are at the top end of faux tile laminate flooring choices.

 As a result...